pachyderm/docs/content/latest/deploy-manage/deploy/rbac.md

 MLDM has support for Kubernetes Role-Based Access Controls (RBAC), which is a default part of all
 MLDM deployments.
-In most use cases, Pachyderm sets all the RBAC permissions automatically.
+In most use cases, MLDM sets all the RBAC permissions automatically.
 However, if you are deploying MLDM on a cluster that your company owns, security policies might not allow certain